The acupuncture point "KD 5" , 水泉, is represented by "Shuiquan" in pinyin and "Water Spring" in english and may be found:

 Kd 5 has the following theoretical associations which serve as important guideposts in designing an effective treatment protocol:

-Explore kd 5 functional grouping theory - Xi Cleft.
+Explore kd 5 functional grouping theory - Xi Cleft, or read all point categories and related theory.

 A single acupuncture point is not commonly thought of as an empirical way to influence a TCM diagnostic pattern.
 KD5, however, is a strong candidate to be incorporated into an acupuncture protocol for patients who exhibit: Kidney Yin Deficiency and/or Liver Blood Stagnation